-A classroom presentation on wildflowers followed by a tour of the Mann Farmhouse Wildflower Garden to over 100 Scituate third graders is offered every year.
+A classroom presentation on wildflowers followed by a tour of the Mann Farmhouse Wildflower Garden is offered to all Scituate third graders every spring.

 The Club supports the various gardening programs held at many of the Scituate schools by assisting with the cost of supplies and in volunteering with planting.

-Workshops are held during the school year at Scituate High School creating floral arrangements with students in the iExcel program
+Floral arrangement workshops are held during the school year for the Scituate High School students in the iExcel program.

 Each April, the Club hosts a public evening meeting with a speaker presenting a program on current horticultural and/or environmental issues.